TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 ## Production Methods

-Once you have certified with our Paya Services team you will need to used the production methods listed below to create live transaction within the banking system.
+Once you have **certified** with our Paya Services team you will need to used the Production Methods listed below to create live transaction within the banking system.

 ### **ACH Production Methods**